Mahidm1/AlbumCoverGame/README.md

 - Tracking of all draft covers attempted.

 ## How to Run
-Ensure Java is installed and compile the code with:javac AlbumCoverGame.java LineUp.java DraftCover.java LinkedList.java Node.java
+Ensure Java is installed and compile the code with: `javac AlbumCoverGame.java LineUp.java DraftCover.java LinkedList.java Node.java`

-Run the game using:java AlbumCoverGame
+Run the game using: `java AlbumCoverGame`

 ## Classes and Methods